 You can narrow your results even further on your search results screen.
-If you're only interested in articles from Scholarly, Peer-Reviewed journals, look for the "Limit To" box on the left side of the page and click the box that says "Scholarly (Peer Reviewed) Journals."
+If you're only interested in articles from Scholarly, Peer-Reviewed journals, look for the "Limit To" panel and click the box that says "Scholarly Sources."
 Your results list will be updated to weed out non-scholarly sources.

 A database is an online collection of articles that you can search by topic or keyword.
 Databases provide access to thousands of articles from hundreds of carefully selected scholarly journals and popular periodicals.
 Most of the databases made available by the Van Wagenen Library feature a range of tools that allow you to refine your search parameters to help you focus your results and weed out irrelevant results.
 In addition, most databases offer direct links to the full text of articles.